-Where Teleware PLC processes special categories of personal data or criminal records data in relation to applications for employment or during employment it does so in accordance with GDPR and current Employment legislation.
+Where Teleware Limited processes special categories of personal data or criminal records data in relation to applications for employment or during employment it does so in accordance with GDPR and current Employment legislation.

 The organisation will update personal data promptly if an individual advises that his/her information has changed or is inaccurate.

-Teleware PLC keeps a record of its processing activities in respect of personal data in accordance with the requirements of the General Data Protection Regulation (GDPR).
+Teleware Limited keeps a record of its processing activities in respect of personal data in accordance with the requirements of the General Data Protection Regulation (GDPR).